Clinical research in lung cancer and mesothelioma

 Summary: The ASPiRATION study is investigating the clinical impact of comprehensive genomic profiling (CGP) on the management of metastatic NSCLC and assessing the feasibility of CGP implementation nationally.

 In Australia, standard of care tumour testing for lung cancer patients has the ability to identify changes in three genes: EGFR, ALK & ROS1, for which drugs are available on the Pharmaceutical Benefits Scheme (PBS).

 If a patient is suitable for ASPiRATION, their tumour will also be tested using CGP, often referred to as molecular screening and/or profiling.
 This technique allows treating clinicians to look at changes in hundreds of genes in a single test.
 After a patient’s tumour is tested, a report is sent to the referring oncologist with information on (i) Any genetic biomarkers that were identified in the tumour and (ii) The types of treatment that may be suitable.

 It is hoped this research will determine whether additional molecular screening can be feasibly integrated into Australian clinical practice for patients with metastatic NSCLC.

 Recruitment target: 1000

 The ASPiRATION study is led by TOGA, in collaboration with Omico (Australian Genomic Cancer Medicine Centre) and the NHMRC Clinical Trials Centre (CTC).

-Endorsed clinical trials
+Endorsed clinical research